MENU

 Posted in Laws on January 12, 2019

 Law evolves over time as society changes.
 However, some strange laws still remain on the books in many places, including Arizona.
-While not all remain enforced, a few of these unexpected regulations can leave you wondering how lawmakers passed them in the first place.
-Here are some of the most unusual rules in Arizona state,… read more
+While not all remain enforced, a few of these unexpected regulations can leave you… read more

 What Happens If You Don’t Go to Jury Duty?